 How to Maintain Your Wooden Porch Swing

-If you think back to your childhood, you’ll probably remember several events involving a swing in your playtime: it could be in the park, in your public playground or in your backyard made out of an old tire.
-Swings are a timeless classic and you can relive your fondest childhood memories with a porch swing.
+If you think back to your childhood, you'll probably remember several events involving a swing during playtime: it could be in the park, a playground, or in the backyard made out of an old tire.
+Porch swings are a timeless classic, and with it, recall fondest childhood memories.

-There are different types of porch swings and furniture designers are now coming up with different styles to match their buyer’s preferences.
-Wooden porch swings, however, still remain the most popular pick because it gives patios and porches an undeniable rustic vibe.
-Buying and installing it is one part of owning a porch swing, maintaining it is a different story.
-In order to prevent accidents, as well as to prolong its aesthetic, you need to do regular maintenance and cleaning works on your porch swing.
+There are different types of porch swings, and furniture designers are now coming up with different styles to match the buyer's unique preferences.
+Wooden porch swings remain the most popular pick because it gives patios and porches a definite rustic vibe.
+Buying and installing, is one part of owning a porch swing, maintaining it is a different story.
+To prevent accidents, and to prolong its aesthetic, you need to do regular maintenance and cleaning works on your porch swing.

 Checking the Hardware

-Wobbly or Tilted Swings - Overtime a porch swing may become wobbly or unbalanced.
-This could either be a result of poor installation or when weight is not evenly distributed when used.
+Wobbly or Tilted Swings - Overtime, a porch swing may become wobbly.
+It could be a result of either poor installation or when weight distribution is uneven.
 Check for loose bolts, screws, and fasteners.
 Tighten as needed.
-If the thread is loose, it’s time to look for replacement parts.
+If the thread is loose, it's time to look for replacement parts.
 Try to go back to the place where you bought your porch swing to see if they have the replacements you need.
-If they don’t have it, they will likely point you to a place that sells those parts.
+If they don't have it, they will likely point you to a place that sells those parts.

 Check the chains too.
 Replace as soon as you see any sign of damage on one of its links.
 Most hardware stores carry replacement hangers for porch swings.
-You also need to check for hooks, bolts, and other hardware that might need tightening or replacement.
-Ask your hardware for the appropriate tools to use when installing or replacing parts.
-Prior to installation or chain replacement, count the number of links to get the best fit for your swing.
+Ask for appropriate tools to use when installing or replacing parts.
+You also need to check for hooks, bolts, and other hardware that might need tightening or due for replacement.
+Before installation or replacing the chain, count the number of links to ensure the appropriate length for your swing.

-Tip: When buying a porch swing, check the load capacity so you can determine which is right for you and your family.
+Tip: When buying a porch swing, check the load capacity to determine which is right for you and your family.

 Repairing Damages in Wood

-Removing Cracks and Splinters - Overtime, wooden furniture can have raised grains, splinters, and cracks due to weathering.
-While there are outdoor furniture made of wood and is known for having excellent weather-resistant quality, softwood such as pine are more prone to these kinds of damages than hardwood.
+Removing Cracks and Splinters - Over time, wooden furniture can have raised grains, splinters, and cracks due to weathering.
+While there are outdoor furniture made of wood and is known for having excellent weather-resistant quality, softwood such as pine is more prone to these kinds of damage than hardwood.

-Occasional sanding with a fine sandpaper incorporated to your scheduled cleanup can remove splinters.
+Occasional sanding with fine sandpaper incorporated into your scheduled cleanup can remove splinters.
 For small cracks, you can use wood fillers that come in a variety of colors to match your porch swing finish.
-Some fillers dry down to a white finish and are ready to be stained or painted.
+Some dry down to a white finish and are ready to be stained or painted.

-Huge cracks will need a more intensive repair.
+Huge cracks will need more intensive repair.
 You can use wood glue and a clamp to join the wood back together.
-Another recommendation is to use a polyester resin which is used in wood lamination.
-It creates a strong bond inside the crack but is harder to match with the wood’s natural finish.
-Whichever route you take in repairing damages, always ask around hardware stores, home depots, and your porch swing store on what you can safely use for the type of material your porch swing is made of.
+Another recommendation is to use polyester resin used in wood lamination.
+It creates a strong bond inside the crack, but it is harder to match the wood's natural finish.
+Whichever route you choose in repairing damages, ask hardware stores, home depots, and your porch swing store on other remedies.

 Cleaning your Wooden Porch Swing

-Wooden porch swings need very minimal cleaning, occasionally needing a quick hose down and scrub with a soft sponge and mild soapy water.
-Prior to sanding and sealing, clean and let it dry properly.
+Wooden porch swings need minimal cleaning, occasionally needing a quick hose down and scrub with a soft sponge and mild soapy water.
+Clean and dry properly before sanding and sealing,

-When shopping for a porch swing, research on materials that are best suited to your climate and location.
-This will minimize the chances of damage to your porch swing.
+Research on materials that are best suited to your climate and location to minimize the chances of damaging porch swing.

-If your porch swing has a stand and you plan to put it in some other part of your garden, use gravel or stone floor padding that won’t collect water.
-Also, keep it away from sprinklers.
+If your porch swing has a stand and intends to move it, use gravel or stone floor padding that won't collect water.
+Keeping it away from sprinklers is added protection.

 During the winter months, store your porch swing indoors.
-If you do not have a place for storage, cover it with a waterproof furniture cover to protect it.
-Invest in breathable furniture covers that allow ventilation and prevent mold and mildew from forming.
-Cleaning it and sealing it just before storage can make it look brand new when spring and summer roll over.
-To prevent molds, allow it to dry before storing it.
+If you don't have storage, wrap it with a waterproof furniture cover to protect it.
+Invest in breathable furniture protection that allows ventilation and prevents mold and mildew from forming.
+Cleaning it and sealing it before storage can make it look brand new when spring and summer rollover.
+To prevent molds, allow it to dry before storing.

 Also in News